gumaerc-testorg/21h.331-spring-2016/content/pages/readings.md

 {{< tdopen >}}

 Eder, Walter.
 "Augustus and the Power of Tradition."
 Chapter 1 in _The Cambridge Companion to the Age of Augustus_.
 Edited by Karl Galinsky.
 Cambridge University Press, 2005.
-ISBN: 9780521003933. \[Preview with [Google Books](http://books.google.com/books?id=ftcx-5j7rjwC&pg=PA13=onepage)\]
+ISBN: 9780521003933. \[Preview with {{% resource_link "e5fffd34-c89b-4a48-a7a5-de5f70a2a8b4" "Google Books" %}}\]

 Gruen, Erich S. "Augustus and the Making of the Principate."
 Chapter 2 in _The Cambridge Companion to the Age of Augustus_.
 Edited by Karl Galinsky.
 Cambridge University Press, 2005.
-ISBN: 9780521003933. \[Preview with [Google Books](http://books.google.com/books?id=ftcx-5j7rjwC&pg=PA33=onepage)\]
+ISBN: 9780521003933. \[Preview with {{% resource_link "f2f611da-de03-493a-9889-311691bb6f47" "Google Books" %}}\]

 {{< tdclose >}}